-^{} MDTC 160 (Mechanical Drafting and CAD I) can be replaced by CIS 130 (Introduction to Computer Information Systems).
+MDTC 160 (Mechanical Drafting and CAD I) can be replaced by CIS 130

 Certificate Program: Automotive Engineering Technology

 In addition to the two-year associate degree program, Monroe County Community College offers a certificate program in automotive engineering technology.
 We recognize that many employers place value on a certificate which authenticates specialized educational preparation.
 The program concentrates upon basic core courses with skill development and job upgrading being the primary objectives.
 All courses taken in the certificate program are applicable toward the associate of applied science degree.